Hursley

 Hursley is a village and civil parish in Hampshire, England with a population of around 900 in 2011.
 It is located roughly midway between Romsey and Winchester on the A3090.
 Besides the village the parish includes the hamlets of Standon and Pitt and the outlying settlement at Farley Chamberlayne.

 History

 Prehistoric

-Earthworks dating from either the late bronze or early iron age are located at Merdon Castle.
+Earthworks dating from either the late Bronze Age or early Iron Age are located at Merdon Castle.

 12th to 17th century

 The earliest references to Hursley date from the late 12th century; Bishop of Winchester Henry de Blois built a manor house called Merdon Castle, within the parish, in 1138.
 In the 14th century the hundred of Buddlesgate expanded to include Hursley parish and surrounding dependencies.
-Hursley continued in the ownership of the Bishop of Winchester until 1552 when it was surrendered to king Edward VI.
+Hursley continued in the ownership of the Bishop of Winchester until 1552 when it was surrendered to King Edward VI.